“Noah was a righteous man, blameless among the people of his time.”

 Swipe to read

 At that time, people on earth were wicked and committed various sins towards God.
 In spite of this, Noah remained steadfast and just, that God found him worthy to be saved, when He wanted to end the human race.
-Noah and his household were not influenced by the vice happening around them.
+Noah and his household were not influenced by the wicked things happening around them.

 God instructed Noah to build an ark from gopher wood.
 He obeyed and trusted God, so together with his three sons, they built the ark just according to the dimensions given to him by God.